test-moodle/mawanquizpasswordchanger/README.md

-# Mawan Moodle Quiz Password Changer
+# Mawan Quiz Password Changer

 This plugin automatically updates all Quiz Passwords at set intervals, such as every 10 minutes, specifically for quizzes with a 6-digit numerical password.
 Exam supervisors can download the MMQPC app from Google Play to view the latest passwords.